Every day, across the nation, 2,500 of America’s youth abuse a prescription drug for the first time.

 - Mineral and nutritional sleep aids.

 This list describes the withdrawal portion of the drug and alcohol rehabilitation program at Narconon.
-Around the world, these tools are used to help addicts to prescription drugs or street drugs recover from their addictions as part of the Narconon substance abuse treatment program.
+Around the world, these tools are used to help those addicted to prescription drugs or street drugs recover from their addictions.

 Addicts of any kind of drugs find that it is not necessary to quit drug use “cold turkey” at a Narconon addiction treatment facility.
 With the right kind of care, it is possible that withdrawal can be a tolerable process, meaning that one of the biggest obstacles to complete recovery from addiction to narcotics, stimulants, sedatives or other drugs can be overcome.

-If you need to help someone with prescription drugs addiction, you can find the list of Narconon centers.
+If you need to help someone with prescription drugs addiction, contact Narconon.